maignal/grafana-demo-and-dashboard-generator/README.md

 1. Install **k6 v1.2.0** or later.

-2. Run a k6 test with the following command:
+2. Run a k6 test with the following command for the cpu test data:

     ```bash
-    k6 run testdata/<FILE>.js
+    k6 run testdata/1.cpu-usage.js
     ```

-You can modify and run the k6 scripts to simulate different alert scenarios.
-For details on inserting data into Prometheus or Loki, see the `xk6-client-prometheus-remote` and `xk6-loki` APIs.

 [For more information about Demo Alerting in Prometheus and Grafana, see the original README from the source repo](https://github.com/grafana/demo-prometheus-and-grafana-alerts/blob/main/README.md)